-A conceptual analysis is warranted if a proposed action creates new discretionary actions that are broadly applicable even when projects seeking those actions will trigger a future, separate environmental review.
+Under the New York State Environmental Quality Review Act (SEQRA), a conceptual analysis is warranted if a proposed action creates new discretionary actions that are broadly applicable even when projects seeking those actions will trigger a future, separate environmental review.
 It is the lead agency's responsibility to consider all possible environmental impacts of the new discretionary actions at the time it creates them.
-The Proposed Actions would create a new discretionary action; an authorization for floor area bonus, for the City Planning Commission to consider.
+The Proposed Actions would create a new discretionary action; an authorization for a floor area bonus, for the City Planning Commission to consider.
 A conceptual analysis is provided to understand how the new discretionary actions could be used in the future and to generically assess the potential environmental impacts that could result.
 However, all potential significant adverse impacts related to these future discretionary actions would be disclosed through environmental review at the time of application.

 In addition, as part of the Proposed Actions portions of Block 4205, Lot 2 would be mapped with a C2-4 commercial overlay.
-Because the land use and development on this lot is governed by a large-scale general development plan which would require a future discretionary approval, this commercial overlay would also be analyzed conceptually.
+Because the land use and development on this lot is governed by a large-scale general development plan which would require a future discretionary approval, this commercial overlay is also analyzed conceptually.

-The conceptual analysis would also consider those sites within or surrounding the affected area where an interest in future development, subject to future discretionary actions, has been expressed.
-These include the following: Montefiore Einstein has expressed interest in a series of land use actions affecting Block 4117, Lot 1 and Block 4120, Lots 7, 8, 12, 16, 18, 19, and 20 in order to facilitate the development of a new 425-bed high-acuity hospital pavilion and parking structure with a potential overbuild for health care.
-Discretionary actions to develop the New York City Health and Hospitals site currently housing NYPD Precinct 49 and FDNY EMS Battalion 20 on Block 4205, Lot 1 (portions of) are also be analyzed conceptually.
+The conceptual analysis also considers those sites within or surrounding the affected area where an interest in future development, subject to future discretionary actions, has been expressed.
+These include the following: Montefiore Einstein has expressed interest in a series of land use actions affecting Block 4117, Lot 1 and Block 4120, Lots 7, 8, 12, 16, 18, 19, and 20 in order to facilitate the development of a new 425bed high-acuity hospital pavilion and parking structure with a potential overbuild for health care.
+Discretionary actions to develop the New York City Health and Hospitals site currently housing NYPD Precinct 49 and FDNY EMS Battalion 20 on Block 4205, Lot 1 (portions of) are also analyzed conceptually.
 Development on this site would require disposition of City-owned property and additional discretionary action.